-Within the Analytica folder are folders titled Example Models and Libraries, which contains a variety of Analytica models, including the examples illustrated in the Analytica User Guide.
+Within the Analytica folder are folders titled Example Models and Libraries, which contain a variety of Analytica models, including the examples illustrated in the Analytica User Guide.
 These resources are useful to include when building your own models.
 Many of the example models were created by users just like you.
 These models contain a wealth of ideas on using Analytica for practical applications.
 You should investigate these examples to see some of the different ways in which models can be constructed.

-If you create models that you feel would be helpful or interesting to others, please send them to us for inclusion in a future Example Models folder; see the Analytica User Guide, Appendix H, "How to Contact Us," or see the end of this chapter.
+If you create models that you feel would be helpful or interesting to others, please send them to us for inclusion in a future Example Models folder; see the end of this chapter.